 Mission Mobiliser in Gordonton, New Zealand

-Inspire Kiwi churches and individuals to get involved in mission.
-Work in a team environment and be responsible for increasing mission awareness.
+Inspire churches and individuals on North Island to get involved in mission.
+Work in a team environment based in Gordonton, and be responsible for increasing mission awareness across North Island.

-Visit churches, Bible schools, and Christian conferences across the amazing land of New Zealand, to mobilise Christians into cross-cultural mission.
+Visit churches, Bible schools, and Christian conferences across the whole of Aetearoa, to mobilise Kiwi Christians into cross-cultural mission.